-- In deserts, camels are till now used as a basic mean of transportation.
+- In deserts, camels are till now used as a basic means of transportation.

-- The milk and meat of camels is a staple food for the desert tribes.
+- The milk and meat of camels are staple food for the desert tribes.
 Camels meat is eaten throughout the Muslim world, especially in Arab and African countries.

 53. How Do Camels Protect Themselves